 Thank you for your interest in a graduate degree from the University of Wyoming, Department of Veterinary Sciences.
 The Department of Veterinary Sciences offers M.S. and Ph.D. degrees in Animal and Veterinary Science.
 Various interdisciplinary degrees may also be offered in conjunction with faculty in the department.

-This is a supplement to the Graduate Bulletin.
 It is your responsibility as a graduate student to read and adhere to procedures and deadlines established by the Department of Veterinary Sciences.
 It is necessary that each graduate student officially agree to these departmental policies by the start of their second semester.
 Marjorie Jaeger maintains a list of current Veterinary Sciences graduate student local and e-mail addresses.
 Please be sure to get your home and e-mail address to Ms. Jaeger as soon as possible so that you can be notified of deadlines, changes in policy, jobs, and seminars.
 If you have questions regarding Veterinary Sciences policies, protocol or procedures, or suggestions for improving our graduate program, please discuss these with your graduate advisor or the head of the department.

 If you are interested in our program and want information about it, please contact Brant Schumaker, assistant professor in this department.

 Our department does not typically take graduate students without them first making contact with a professor in the department and having a project identified with a reasonable funding source.
 Below you will find the official application process.
 Prior to officially applying to the University of Wyoming we encourage interested students to send an unofficial packet with unofficial transcripts/test scores (as a single PDF document) to our department so we can circulate to faculty with potential projects that may be of interest.